-(a) The Employer will pay MSP Premiums for employees (see MOA #1 - Re: MSP Premiums for Employees).
+(a) The Employer will pay MSP Premiums for employees (see MOA #1 - Re: MSP Premiums for employees).

-(b) The Employer will pay one hundred percent (100%) of the cost of the Pacific Blue Cross Business Select basic Extended Health and Dental Plan for full-time employees and a prorated amount based on the average hours worked of part - time employees (to be calculated and adjusted as necessary on a Quarterly basis).
+The Employer will pay one hundred percent (100%) of the cost of the Equitable Life of Canada Policy 81499 Extended Health and Dental Plan for full-time employees.
+The Employer will pay a prorated amount based on the average hours worked of part-time employees (to be calculated and adjusted as necessary on a quarterly basis).
 For temporary employees only, the employee may instead opt to receive an equivalent amount of pay in lieu.
+Health and Welfare Plan will include spouse and dependents of employees.